uchicago-capp-camp-2023/lab-web/docs/s4-python/1-language-overview.md

 Your programming assignments will require you to edit Python files, which end in `.py`.
 These files will have a similar structure:

 **Docstring**.
-At the very top of the file, you will find a docstring that starts and ends with a series of three quotation marks.
+At the very top of the file, you will find a docstring("documentation string") that starts and ends with a series of three quotation marks.
 When you run your Python program, the contents of the docstring will be ignored.
 Docstrings are used for informational purposes, such as conveying the name of the program, its author, and a brief description.

 ```
 '''